In this article:

 Are there foods to avoid in vertigo?

-It is essential to maintain consistency in the diet.
-Consume food having complex sugars rather than simple sugars.
+Avoiding high-sugar or salt-containing foods and beverages may help.
+It is essential to maintain consistency in the diet and consume food having complex sugars rather than simple sugars.

 Is the fear of heights the same as vertigo?

 A dizzy feeling when looking down from a high place is known as a fear of heights or acrophobia.
 While it is often confused with vertigo, they are not the same conditions.